mircealungu/mircea/README.md

 # Student Projects
 If you're interested in a student project, please look at the [list of projects available on GitHub](https://github.com/mircealungu/student-projects/).
 Alternatively, look at the prototypes and directions listed above.
 At the end of each, there are several ideas of possible future directions.
 Also, when contacting me for a project please **send me 1) a recent CV, 2) a transcript of your grades, and 3) a link to your GitHub repository**.
-This helps me understand what are your strengths and weaknesses and advise you towards more appropriate projects.
+This helps me understand what are your strengths and weaknesses and guide you towards more appropriate projects.

 # Teaching